 - Address: 6175 Daly Road, Dexter

-Take the family to u-pick the perfect pumpkin in their patch or purchase an already picked pumpkin up front by the admission barn.
-Test out your skills in their 14-acre corn maze, see the farm animals, photo ops and more.
+Take the family to pick the perfect pumpkin in the patch or buy an already-picked pumpkin near the admission barn.
+Test out your skills in the 14-acre corn maze, see the farm animals, photo ops and more.

 - Address: 53773 Foss Road, Macomb

 A family-owned and operated pumpkin patch that offers pumpkins of all sizes.
-Cider and donuts, too.
+Cider and doughnuts, too.

 - Address: 7897 Six Mile Road, Northville

 Take the family to pick the perfect pumpkin in this u-pick farm spanning five acres.
-Kids will love their Barn Yard Playland, train rides, hayrides and corn maze.
+Kids will love the Barn Yard Playland, train rides, hayrides and corn maze.

 - Address: 1560 E. Sterns Road, Erie

-This working farm has over 40 acres of pumpkins to choose from along with their four-acre maze for adults, teens and families.
+This working farm has more than 40 acres of pumpkins to choose from along with a 4-acre maze for adults, teens and families.
 Take the pumpkin train to the patch.
 Also, cider and doughnuts, animals and rides.
 Cash only.

 - Address: 6580 Judd Road, Milan

-Cider and doughnuts are lures in addition to over a dozen varieties of apples.
-Guests can u-pick pumpkins this year.
+Cider and doughnuts are lures in addition to more than a dozen varieties of apples.
+Guests can pick pumpkins of all shapes and sizes this year.

-Pick up a pumpkin, see the farm animals and enjoy some cider and donuts at this farm.
+Pick up a pumpkin, see the farm animals and enjoy some cider and doughnuts at this farm.
 Also, straw bale maze, tire mountain, three-acre playground, wagon ride and more.

 - Address: 5565 Merritt Road, Ypsilanti

-Families can enjoy u-picking apples or pumpkins, the corn maze with the cost of admission, which also includes the family play areas, wagon rides, mega triple slide, wagon rides and more.
+Families can enjoy picking apples or pumpkins.
+The cost of admission includes the corn maze, the family play areas, wagon rides, mega triple slide, wagon rides and more.
 County Fair tickets are only available online.